aryklein/aryklein.github.io/content/posts/how_to_submit_a_PKGBUILD_to_the_AUR.md

 ## Step 3: Write your PKGBUILD

-This is a shell script that contains the build information required to build the package.
+This is a shell script that contains the information required to build the package.
 Packages in Arch Linux are built using the `makepkg` utility.
 When `makepkg` is run, it searches for a `PKGBUILD` file in the current directory and follows the instructions defined in it to either compile or acquire the files to build a package archive called (`PKG_NAME.pkg.tar.zst`).
 The resulting package contains binary files and installation instructions, readily installable with `pacman -U PKG_NAME.pkg.tar.zst`.

-In this post I don't cover how to write a `PKGBUILD` but you can find more information in the man pages or in the previus link that posted before.
+In this post I don't cover how to write a `PKGBUILD` but you can find more information in the man pages or in the previous link that posted before.
 You can also use `/usr/share/pacman/PKGBUILD.proto` as a starting point.
 Be aware though that this is a full PKGBUILD containing tons of things that you may not actually need.